-Our first impression of Slovenia in the Soča Valley was great, still we been excited with what the Lake Bohinj area had to offer.
+Our first impression of Slovenia in the Soča Valley was great.
+Still, we were excited with what the Lake Bohinj area had to offer.
 Our drive from Bovec lead us through the beautiful Tolmin Gorge to the small town of Stara Fužina.
-The settlement is surrounded by mountains of the Triglav National Park and is located at the Lake Bohinj.
-The town itself offers a lot of private apartments to choose from and provides great hiking opportunities in the Triglav National Park.
+The settlement is surrounded by mountains of the Triglav National Park.
+It is located at the Lake Bohinj.
+The town itself offers a lot of private apartments to choose from.
+As well provides great hiking opportunities in the Triglav National Park.

-Our first impression of Stara Fužina was a bit chaotic, as in the after season a lot of construction work was going on in the town itself.
-On top of that the street to our apartment was closed, and we had to find another way to the apartment.
+Our first impression of Stara Fužina was a bit chaotic.
+As in the after season a lot of construction work was going on in the town itself.
+On top of that the street to our apartment was closed.
+We had to find another way to the apartment.
 Which was not that easy, as the majority of the streets in town are one way or only drive able by one car at the time.
 Sadly our host did not tell us about this.
 Nether the less we found a way to the apartment.
 Sadly the accommodation seen better years and was nothing compared to the amazing apartment we had in Bovec.
 As September is off season in Slovenia, it is not particularly necessary to book ahead.
 There had been many accommodation available, that we could have chosen from.

 In order to extend the hike to the Mostnica Gorge we walked further to the Voje Valley.
 Which is ending at the Slap Voje waterfall.
 In the Valley the path are wide and flat and can be done by everyone.
 If you are looking only for an easy hike, it is also possible to drive up with the car to Voje Valley.
 With paying a toll fee of 12 Euros.